vippsas/vipps-login-api/vipps-login-api.md

 By using this flow Vipps Login will be able to complete the login process even if the user ends up in a different browser.
 However, the merchant **must ensure that logins can complete, even without session information like cookies.**

-See [how to implement](#automatic-return-from-vipps-app), including more informattion on the security considerations.
+See [how to implement](#automatic-return-from-vipps-app), including more information on the security considerations.

 #### No dialog flow - log the user in directly when possible
 This flow can be used to log the user in directly if the required prerequisites are in place.
 If the prerequisites are not in place, then the Vipps Login process will be stopped and no interaction will be asked from the user in this flow.
 When using this flow a spinner will be shown while Vipps Login try to log the user in.
 Once the process is completed the user will be returned to the merchant as in the ordinary Vipps Login flow.
 As with the other Vipps Login flow it is recommended to run Vipps Login in a redirect mode and iFrame is not supported.